RepakaRamateja/Remote-Build-Server/README.md

 </br>

-Please go through the design document (FinalSmaOcd) for more better explanation.
+Please go through the design document (FinalSmaOcd) for more better clear understanding.